Hackopotamus/portfolio/_writeups/2026-08-29-htb-optimum.md

 We'll need to reset the shell and figure out a way around this behaviour if we want the script to run correctly.
 We can use `Ctrl + C` to terminate the current session, allowing us to start the process again and try a different approach.

-This gives us another very important lesson that we've seen in previous walkthroughs: **not all shells are built the same!**
+This highlights a very important lesson about understanding our tools and that not all shells are built the same.

 > **Note — Shell Limitations and Restrictions**
 >